dddrrreee/cs140e-win19/labs/README.md

   preemptive context switching.
 Most people don't understand such things so, once again, you'll leave lab knowing something many do not.

-  10. Simple shell that runs code on the pi and manages these "processes" using your threads package.
+  10. [lab10-shell](lab10-shell/): you'll repurpose code you've already built (bootloader, replay, system call tricks) to easily put together a simple shell that runs on Unix and can:
+   + Remotely execute a set of built-in commands (`reboot`, `echo`) on the pi using a simple server.

+   + Ship pi binaries to the pi-server, where they execute, and their output echoed to the screen (as you did in your handoff test).

+   + Run Unix commands locally so that, for example, `ls`, `pwd`, work.

 ### Binary code: